-Category Stakeholder(s) IAP2 Level of Engagement Er ngagement method Engagement purpose Community groups and environmental groups Mallee CMA Land and Water Advisory Committee Consult • discussion of proposed Discussion with the Committee as to the extent and location of proposed watering sites for the coming year and answer any questions.
-Mallee CMA Aboriginal Reference Group Consult • discussion of proposed Discussion with the Committee as to the extent and location of proposed watering sites for the coming year and answer any questions.
-Wimmera Glenelg Storage Manager Reference Group Inform • 2.00000.0 o. p.opocou Discussion with the Committee as to the extent and location of proposed watering sites for 2024-25 and answer any questions.
-Wimmera Mallee Wetland Prioritisation Advisory Group Collaborate • = Discussion with the Committee as to the extent and location of proposed watering sites for 2024-25 and answer any questions.
-Birchip Landcare Group Inform • Determine Landcare on-ground activities and align watering to support these actions. • Fact cheat cocial media to Provide information about the planning and delivery of water for the environment and create opportunities for groups to provide important information about site values and uses.
+Category Stakeholder(s) IAP2 Level of Engagement Engagement method Engagement purpose Community groups and environmental groups Mallee CMA Land and Water Advisory Committee Consult Presentation and discussion of proposed watering sites (13/03/2025).
+Discussion with the Committee as to the extent and location of proposed watering sites for the coming year and answer any questions.
+Mallee CMA Aboriginal Reference Group Consult Presentation and discussion of proposed watering sites (05/02/2025).
+Discussion with the Committee as to the extent and location of proposed watering sites for the coming year and answer any questions.
+Wimmera Glenelg Storage Manager Reference Group Inform Discussion of proposed watering sites (16/01/2025).
+Discussion with the Committee as to the extent and location of proposed watering sites for 2025-26 and answer any questions.
+Wimmera Mallee Wetland Prioritisation Advisory Group Collaborate Discussion of proposed watering sites (11/02/2025).
+Discussion with the Committee as to the extent and location of proposed watering sites for 2025-26 and answer any questions.
+Birchip Landcare Group Inform Email to Landcare Facilitator (Southern Mallee) to distribute factsheet.
+Fact sheet, social media to capture community values for the site and better inform future watering Determine Landcare on-ground activities and align watering to support these actions.
+Provide information about the planning and delivery of water for the environment and create opportunities for groups to provide important information about site values and uses. plans.Discussion of proposed watering sites

-Wider Community Inform Online - web based and social media Drop in day - Tchum Lake (09/11/2023).
-Joint Wimmera Mallee Wetland Community Field Trip Day (21/02/2024).
+(27/09/2024) Wider Community Inform Online - web based and social media Wimmera Mallee Wetland Community Field Trip Day (28/10/2024).
 To provide information to the community about the benefits of water for the environment, capture community values for sites and offer the opportunity to provide feedback.
-Government agencies Victorian Environmental Water Holder (VEWH) Collaborate Discussion of SWP guidelines (24/01/2024) Risk workshop and discussion of proposed sites (19/02/2024).
+Government agencies Victorian Environmental Water Holder (VEWH) Collaborate Discussion of SWP guidelines (14/01/2025) Risk workshop and discussion of proposed sites (13/02/2025).
 Ongoing planning and consultation with input from VEWH regarding water availability, current and forecast water condition conditions, risk planning and feasibility.
 Parks Victoria (PV) Collaborate Discussion with key local Parks Victoria Staff regarding proposed sites and see advice on what they would like to see across their areas of responsibility and any issues with practical logistics.
 Mallee CMA meets monthly with PV.
-Review and update the risk tables relevant to the proposed watering program for 24/25.
+Annual risk assessment Review and update the risk tables relevant to the proposed watering program for 25/26.
 Ongoing planning and consultation with input from PV around on-ground management activities, risk planning and site feasibility.
-Annual risk assessment workshop (19/02/2024).
-Grampians Wimmera Mallee Water Collaborate Annual risk assessment workshop coordinated by VEWH (19/02/2024).
+Grampians Wimmera Mallee Water Collaborate Annual risk assessment workshop coordinated by VEWH (13/02/2025).
 Ongoing planning and consultation with input from GWM Water regarding water availability, current and forecast water condition conditions, risk planning and feasibility.